Conductor operating an antique locomotive - maroon overlay

 ORHF has acquired the last remaining historic element of the Brooklyn Roundhouse – a 102’ turntable built in 1924 by the American Bridge Company.
 Railroads and rail yards have depended on turntables since the early 1900’s to rotate locomotives & railcars from one track to another.
 Over the next year, the Foundation will be refurbishing and installing this vintage piece of rail history at our Center on Southeast Water Avenue in Portland.

-Volunteer Spotlight – John Pohlpeter
+Volunteer Spotlight – David Cautley

 With your help, ORHF has done wonders.